tariqdaouda/rabaDB/DESCRIPTION.rst

 rabaDB:
 =======
 Store, Search, Modify your objects easily.
+You're welcome.

-rabaDB is a lightweight schemaless standalone ORM with a bunch of optimisations.
+rabaDB is a Lightweight Uncomplicated Borderline NoSQL and Schemaless ORM on top of sqlite3.